-- 28. Having considered the positive and negative social impacts that are likely to flow from granting the Licence, the Authority is satisfied that the overall social impact of granting the Licence would not be detrimental to the well-being of the local and broader communities. - 29.
-The Authority is also satisfied that the other legislative criteria for the granting of the Licence have been met. - 30.
-Accordingly, the Authority has decided to grant the Licence under section 45 of the Act.
+- 28. However, having considered the positive and negative social impacts that are likely to flow from granting the Licence, concerns in relation to matters raised in the DA process leading to its refusal, the crime statistics regarding alcohol-related offensive conduct, and the social impact of approving the Application remain, particularly in light of the objections received. - 29.
+The Authority is not satisfied that the above matters mitigate the risks sufficiently such that the overall social impact of granting the Licence would not be detrimental to the wellbeing of the local and broader communities.
+Rather, the Authority is satisfied that the additional liquor licence would not facilitate the balanced development, in the public interest, of the liquor industry. - 30.
+Accordingly, the Authority has decided to refuse to grant the Licence under section 45 of the Act.